[Divine] How to play Dark Willow!

 's talents and which options are the strongest.

-At level 15 we have to pick between +30 movement speed and +32 Bedlam
+At level 15 we have to pick between +160 Cursed Crown

 damage.
 These are two great talents and it's difficult to choose between them.
-I would say in most of the cases it's better to pick the movement speed, it's going to help you move around the map faster.
-However, if you're having a good game against squishy enemies or if you simply feel the need of more damage, go for the bonus Bedlam
+I would say in most of the cases it's better to go for the bonus Bedlam

-is strong as it's going to enable you to cast it multiple times during fights.
-It's a very difficult skill to play against and having to pay attention to it more times in a single fight will be a headache for your enemies!
+is strong as it's going to enable you to cast it more times during fights.
+It's a very difficult skill to play against and having to pay attention to it more times in a single fight will be a headache for your enemies.
+I would pick the extra duration for Shadow Realm

 duration and +110 attack speed.
 Well, this one is pretty obvious, since Dark Willow